 - Features: 90Hz refresh rate, 48MP main lens, telescoping front camera, Warp Charge 30, liquid cooling, Fnatic Mode

-In 2019, iPhones have arrived with a fireworks display, and they’re really the best yet – particularly the triple-lens iPhone 11 Pro.
+In 2019, iPhones have arrived with a fireworks display, and they’re the best yet – particularly the triple-lens iPhone 11 Pro.
 Even though you may not notice much of a difference between it and the older iPhone XS range at first glance, look closer and you’ll find enough to wow you here.
 To begin with, its battery life is far better than those older models.
-That will definitely come in handy if you like to play PUBG or Fortnite on your morning commute.
+That will come in handy if you like to play PUBG or Fortnite on your morning commute.
 It also has a gorgeous 5.8-inch OLED screen which will make your games as a visual delight.

 - OS: iOS 13